 Both Army and Air Force ROTC are available to IUPUI students.
 Completion of either program leads to a commission as a 2nd Lieutenant.
 Programs are available to both men and women.
 Courses are pursued in conjunction with academic curriculum and receive academic credit as electives.
 Placement credit is available to veterans and students with high school ROTC backgrounds.
-For information, contact Professor of Military Science (Army ROTC) (317) 264-2691 or Professor of Aerospace Studies (Air Force ROTC) (812) 335-4191.
+For information, contact a professor of military science (Army ROTC) (317) 264-2691 or a professor of aerospace studies (Air Force ROTC) (812) 335-4191.